 Are the patient’s primary care physicians able to be Palliative physicians?

 Palliative care physicians are specially trained in comfort care.
 They work with patients and the patients’ doctors to guide the plan of care.
-The palliative physician will also make home visits which most office physicians do not.
+The palliative physician will also make home visits which most physicians do not.
+A nurse practitioner is available to visit in your home to provide a baseline assessment.
 Patients as well as family caregivers are the focus of the palliative care team.
 Palliative Care teams operate within hospitals or healthcare systems.
 A few teams deliver care from a clinic or a doctor’s office.
 Palliative care is provided on an as-needed basis.